Exclusive Interview with Zmiya Mochoruk 30/08 /2010

 Levi Durmer etc. . .

-Q: What inspires you to paint and how do you keep motivated
+Q: What inspires you to paint and how you keep motivated

 when things get tough in the studio?